AshtonSBradley/VortexDistributions.jl/README.md

  10.3274  10.3178  1.0
  ```

-Plotting the results, we have the phase at successive zoom levels with vortex location and detected location (see examples):
+Plotting the results, we have the phase at successive zoom levels with vortex location, `+`, and detected location, `o` (see examples):

 ![](/examples/phase.png)